Flying Pig Marathon: Course

 The race course starts in downtown Cincinnati and crosses the Taylor-Southgate Bridge over the Ohio River into Northern Kentucky, where it travels through Newport and crosses westward over the Licking River via the Fourth Street Bridge into Covington.
 From Covington, the route takes the Clay Wade Bailey Bridge back over the Ohio River into Cincinnati.
 After looping westward the first leg ends east of downtown in Eden Park, a distance of 6.84 mi.
 The race course then makes its way east through East Walnut Hills, O'Bryonville, and Hyde Park and ends after 5.16 mi at Richards Industries on Wasson Road.
 The third leg goes east to the village of Mariemont before looping back to head towards the river; it ends in Linwood, having traversed 7.67 mi.
 The final leg is 6.55 mi to the finish line downtown.
 The last 7 km of the fourth leg follow the Ohio River Scenic Byway (US 52) along the Ohio River, heading downtown toward the finish line.

 Other races

 In recent years, the Flying Pig has included a 5K race, a 10K race, and a half marathon and a 2-mile "Flying Fur" event for dogs and humans.
 The 5K and 10K are held on the day before the marathon.
 The half marathon starts and finishes at the same locations as the full marathon, and is held on the same day as the full marathon.

+Recognition

+In 2024 USA Today named the marathon the best in the US; the newspaper called out the scenic course and the race organizers' sense of fun with the pig theme as being attractive to runners.